rohan843/react-notes/README.md

 This makes the code noticeably more modular.
 From the docs,

 > `useReducer` is usually preferable to `useState` when you have complex state logic that involves multiple sub-values.
 It also lets you optimize performance for components that trigger deep updates because you can pass `dispatch` down instead of callbacks.

+Also, this allows for a very specific set of allowed state changes.